-The Flat rent amount by bedroom size will be reviewed yearly each October and if there is a significant change the new rent will become effective by 1st of January.
+The Flat rent amount by bedroom size will be reviewed yearly each October and any necessary changes will become effective by 1st of January.
 The BHA will maintain a current listing of its flat rent schedule as an appendix to the BHA Rent Manual and will provide this list to residents at least annually as part of the TSR process.